Andrew Hilton

 Summer 2023

-I began to review theatre books for the online Stagetalk Magazine.
-On its website you will now find my thoughts on five books:
+I begin to review theatre books for the online Stagetalk Magazine.
+On its website you will now find my thoughts on seven books:

 Greg Doran's My Shakespeare: A Director's Journey through the First Folio